ApprenticeAI/frapy/docs/topics/broad-crawls.rst

           <broad-crawls-scheduler-priority-queue>` does not support
           :setting:`CONCURRENT_REQUESTS_PER_IP`.

-The default global concurrency limit in Scrapy is not suitable for crawling many different domains in parallel, so you will want to increase it.
+The default global concurrency limit in Frapy is not suitable for crawling many different domains in parallel, so you will want to increase it.
 How much to increase it will depend on how much CPU and memory your crawler will have available.